top of page

 1. Line a baking sheet with parchment paper, and preheat oven to 350°F.

-3. Pour in all other ingredients, and blend at low speed until all ingredients are well combined.
-Stop the mixer and make sure to blend in all dry ingredients that have settled on the bottom and the sides of the bowl.
-Work it in as needed, until a soft and a bit greasy dough comes together.
+3. Pour in all other ingredients and blend at low speed until well combined.
+Stop the mixer and make sure to blend in all dry ingredients that have settled on the bottom and sides of the bowl.
+Work it in as needed until a soft and a bit greasy dough comes together.

-4. Roll into 1-1/2 inches balls.
-Place 1” apart on the baking pan and flatten with a fork or with your fingers to half an inch-thick cookie.
+4. Roll into 1-1/2 inch balls.
+Place 1” apart on the baking pan and flatten with a fork or your fingers to half an inch-thick cookies.

 5. Bake for 8-9 minutes.
-DO NOT OVERBAKE! cookies should be pale and soft, let them sit on the sheet to cool and harden before removing them to a plate.
+DO NOT OVERBAKE!
+The cookies should be pale and soft.
+Let them sit on the sheet to cool and harden before removing them to a plate.

 6. Store in an airtight container for about a week.
-It also freezes well – just make sure to defrost inside a sealed bag or a container and not while it sits on an open plate.
+It also freezes well—just make sure to defrost inside a sealed bag or container.

 bottom of page